Pacific Research Methodologies and Relational Ethics

 In our research relationships, Pacific researchers can teu le va in general by exposing, understanding, and reconciling our va with each other in reciprocal relationships in the research process and engaging in dialogue with all research participants at all levels.
 A person, as an independent being, is both separate from others (independent) and connected to others (dependent) at the same time.
 A relational personhood, or interdependent personhood, fosters rather than assumes autonomy.
 Thus the role of the Pacific researcher is to facilitate continued dialogue between all research collaborators to ensure debate and continued dialogue over time.
 Where there is tension or disagreement, to teu le va means to soothe, mute, and/or attenuate these, in order to correct or realign priorities to ensure the dialogue is kept intact and moving forward.

-Although people and groups with whom we meet and have relational arrangements all have specific biographies (a whole plethora of ethnicities, genders, classes, ages, and agendas), and, whether they are family members and/or research collaborators, to teu le va means to be accountable, responsible, and committed to take all of these into account in the context in which these relationships are occurring in the enactment of ethical moments.
+People and groups with whom we meet and have relational arrangements all have specific biographies (a whole plethora of ethnicities, genders, classes, ages, and agendas), and, whether they are family members and/or research collaborators, to teu le va means to be accountable, responsible, and committed to take all of these into account in the context in which these relationships are occurring in the enactment of ethical moments.
 It is this as well as through face-to-face interaction, words spoken, body language, and behavior, with purposeful and positive outcomes of the relationship in mind, that the relationship progresses and moves forward.
 Not to do this will incur the wrath of the gods, the keepers of tapu, and positive successful outcomes will not eventuate; progress will be impeded, parties to the relationship will be put at risk, and appeasement and reconciliation will need to be sought.

 Va’ai (2017) adds to this va discourse through a hermeneutical lens.
 In his exegesis of relational hermeneutics as a key to decolonizing the Pacific mindset, Va’ai evokes Pacific itulagi.
-This cultural reference is defined literally as “a side of the heavens,” but in this context it is the different “sides” that conditions one’s thinking, including culture, family, religion, people, land ancestors, ocean, language, and spirituality (p.
+This cultural reference is defined literally as “a side of the heavens,” but in this context it is the different “sides” that condition one’s thinking, including culture, family, religion, people, land ancestors, ocean, language, and spirituality (p.
 6).
 How these diverse realities make up our life-worlds thus suggests that our consciousness always operates in a world of meanings that are culturally and historically conditioned.
 In this view relational hermeneutics can be defined as “returning to relational expressions of life, how a person freely dialogues and connects with his/her whole itulagi and how this holistic context shapes one’s imagination and the search for meaning” (Va’ai, 2017, p.
 23).

 This hermeneutical va, further expanded on, begins with the body—with embodied relations, knowledge, interconnections, environment and everyday life—stirs up imagination and disrupts conventions; encourages critical engagement with global inducements in favor of Pacific itulagi; questions paternalistic attitudes of oppressive systems; critiques colonial mindsets and embraces healthy alternatives grounded in the Pacific itulagi; affirms the intrinsic dignity of indigenous knowledges and the Pacific itulagi as the starting point for understanding and seeking knowledge; promotes dialogue and celebration of diversity; critiques anthropocentric developments but is also geared toward achieving sustainable ways existence with all cosmic life; is holistic and ground-up; and is able to attain harmony with opposing polarities and realities (Va’ai, 2017, p.
 24).